White Widow Strain - Everything you need to know & more!

 Here's a question for the masses: do you get to call yourself a stoner if you don't know what the White Widow strain is?
-Famous ever since the white weed craze that happened in the '90's, White Widow is one that finds its way to shelves of nearly every Amsterdam coffeeshop.
-As one of the easier strains to grow, White Widow is a staple strain that won't cost you an arm and a leg.
-So while others are chasing Dankenstein tale, sit back and take a puff of the ever trusty White Widow.
+Famous ever since the white weed craze that happened in the '90s, White Widow is one that finds its way to shelves of nearly every Amsterdam coffeeshop.
+As one of the easier cannabis strains to grow, White Widow is a staple strain that won't cost you an arm and a leg.
+So while others are chasing Dankenstein tail, sit back and take a puff of the ever trusty White Widow.

 Why do you think it’s called White Widow?
 We have our guesses… Photo: @sardinia_weed

-White Widow is a 60/40 sativa-dominant hybrid first created by Green House Seeds.
+White Widow: Sativa or Indica?White Widow is a 60/40 Sativa-dominant hybrid first created by Green House Seeds.
 You are probably familiar with Green House Seeds if you've watched the Vice documentary, The Kings of Cannabis; they're the guys in that!
 The buds of White Widow are completely covered in trichomes, hence the name.
 The silvery trichomes give the appearance of cobwebs that lay around the beautifully formed buds.
-It has a very fluffy texture, and can be broken up very nicely inside a grinder.
+It has a very fluffy texture and can be broken up very nicely inside a grinder.
 White Widow isn’t overly potent, making it a fantastic choice for newer stoners and medium level stoners, especially those who want to treat stress and maybe depression.

 White Widow geneticsWhite Widow, as previously mentioned, was first created by the master breeders Green House Seeds, a Dutch seed company.
-They crossed two landrace strains together, as is their custom, to create White Widow.
+Green House Seeds crossed two landrace strains together, as is their custom, to create White Widow.
 Green House Seeds were innovators at the time in the 1990s when they searched for rare landrace strains to breed.
 This process has since evolved; now breeders prefer to cross dank strains together, resulting in incredibly dank strains.
 However, White Widow was among the first of its kind, and it was considered to be very potent when it was first created.
-It has been in coffeeshops in the Netherlands since it was first created in the 1990s.
+It has been in coffee shops in the Netherlands since it was first created in the 1990s.
 The two landrace strains that were bred together to create White Widow are:

 White Widow THC and CBD Levels